ReneTode/Alexa-Appdaemon-App/alexa skill tutorial.md

 ## Part 2 configuring NGINX

-if you dont have NGINX installed before you need to install NGINX. (sudo apt-get install nginx)
+If you dont have NGINX installed before you need to install NGINX. (sudo apt-get install nginx)
-this part can only work when you dont have ssl installed in home assistant.
+This part can only work when you dont have ssl installed in home assistant.
+If you have done that you need to disable it in home assistant.
+Your connection will be secure afterwards, because you will connect to NGINX.
-most people only have 1 outside IP (the router) and so there is only 1 https port available.
+Most people only have 1 outside IP (the router) and so there is only 1 https port available.
-to connect to Alexa we need https so we need a way to split up that port.
+To connect to Alexa we need https so we need a way to split up that port.
-the way to do that is like this:
+The way to do that is like this:
 https://yourname.duckdns.org goes to http://internalIP:8123 (home assistant)
 https://yourname.duckdns.org/api/appdaemon/*.* goes to http://internalIP:yourAPIport/api/appdaemon
-i configured it this way (probably not the best or cleanest way but it works)
+I configured it this way (probably not the best or cleanest way but it works)
-after installing NGINX
+After installing NGINX
-find the file /etc/nginx/sites-enabled/default and edit it.
+Find the file /etc/nginx/sites-enabled/default and edit it.
-my configuration is like this:
+My configuration is like this:
 ```
 server {
         listen 80;